-We recommend that you turn on Azure AD Privileged Identity Management (PIM) in your Azure AD production environment.
-After you turn on PIM, you'll receive notification email messages for privileged access role changes.
+We recommend that you start using Azure AD Privileged Identity Management (PIM) in your Azure AD production environment.
+After you start using PIM, you'll receive notification email messages for privileged access role changes.
 Notifications provide early warning when additional users are added to highly privileged roles.

 Azure AD Privileged Identity Management is included in Azure AD Premium P2 or EMS E5.
 To help you protect access to applications and resources on-premises and in the cloud, sign up for the Enterprise Mobility + Security free 90-day trial.
 Azure AD Privileged Identity Management and Azure AD Identity Protection monitor security activity using Azure AD reporting, auditing, and alerts.

-After you turn on Azure AD Privileged Identity Management:
+After you start using Azure AD Privileged Identity Management:

-Sign in to the Azure portal with an account that is a global admin of your Azure AD production organization.
+Sign in to the Azure portal with an account that is a Global Administrator of your Azure AD production organization.